davsuacar/Lil-ASCII-Lab/Backlog.md

 UI:

+* Tracker: Show current world speed (at fps, full-speed).
+* Tracker: Tab selects only living agents with some mind.
+* Tracker: Show agents with minds only (not mindless "resources").
 * Add key controls:
   * Left / right key to control simulation speed.
   * Up key for full speed.